Latinos and HIV/AIDS

 Snapshot of the Epidemic

-- Today, there are more than 1.1 million people living with HIV in the U.S., including approximately 220,000 Latinos.4
+- Today, there are more than 1.1 million people living with HIV in the U.S., including more than 220,000 Latinos.4

-- Latinos represented approximately 16% of the U.S. population6 but accounted for 21% of new HIV infections in 2010 (Figure 1) and 19% of people living with HIV disease in 2009.2, 3, 4 Latinos also accounted for 21% of new AIDS diagnoses in 2011 (AIDS being the most advanced form of HIV disease).1
+- Latinos represented approximately 16% of the U.S. population6 but accounted for 21% of new HIV infections and 19% of people living with HIV disease in 2010.2,3,4 Latinos also accounted for 21% of new AIDS diagnoses in 2011 (AIDS being the most advanced form of HIV disease).1

-- The rate of new HIV infections per 100,000 among Latino adults/adolescents was the 2nd highest of any racial/ethnic group in the U.S. in 2010 – over 3 times that of whites, but less than half that of Blacks (Figure 2).2
+- The rate of new HIV infections per 100,000 among Latino adults/adolescents was the 2nd highest of any racial/ethnic group in the U.S. in 2010 – over 3 times that of whites, but less than half that of Blacks.2

 - Latinos accounted for nearly 1 in 5 deaths among people with an HIV diagnosis in 2010 (3,513, or 18%).1